localsend/localsend/README.md

 ## Getting Started

-To start LocalSend from the source code, follow these steps:
+To compile LocalSend from source code, follow these steps:

 1. Install [Flutter](https://flutter.dev)
 2. Clone the LocalSend repository
-3. Run `flutter pub get` to download dependencies
+3. Run `cd app` to enter the app directory
-4. Run `dart run build_runner build -d` to generate code
+4. Run `flutter pub get` to download dependencies
 5. Run `flutter run` to start the app

 It may be the case that it doesn't work because of a mismatch between the required Flutter version and the installed Flutter version.

 LocalSend uses [fvm](https://fvm.app) to manage the project Flutter version (specified in [.fvm/fvm_config.json](.fvm/fvm_config.json)).
-After you install it, run `fvm flutter` instead of `flutter`.
+After you installed it, run `fvm flutter` instead of `flutter`.

 ## Contributing

-We welcome contributions from anyone who is interested in helping improve LocalSend.
+We welcome contributions from anyone interested in helping improve LocalSend.
 If you'd like to contribute, there are a few ways to get involved:

 ### Translation